pslotinsky/decay-of-magic/docs/ideas/#001_archivist-zok.md

 - All documentation root folders should have a README with a table of contents.
 - A future task is to generate links from other documents, something like `<zok:link>Idea #001</zok:link>`
+- The task of the distant future is to analyze voice messages and act accordingly (Ah-hah.
+Poor Zok.
+Could he hate me any more?)